rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-24-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

  to avoid the artifacts that youtube video encoder creates with the waves at lower resolutions.
 You can see all fine details of the waves if you watch the video at this resolution.

-## Why does the interference patterns fluctuate on the picoseconds time scale?
+## Why do the interference patterns fluctuate on the picoseconds time scale?
 ---
 <div class="object-and-details">
 <div style="text-align:left"><img src="./images/incoherent-double-slit-simulations/simulation-incoherent-picoseconds.jpg" alt="simulation of the double slit experiment with incoherent light picoseconds" loading="lazy"/></div>